Paul Y. Thompson, BSCE 1958

 Dr. Thompson has more than 30 refereed papers in technical journals and more than 200 technical reports.
 He has served on numerous committees and boards including panel chair, National Science Foundation – Geotechnical Engineering, Chair of the American Institute of Steel Construction Partners-In-Education Committee, and holds memberships on the U.S. Air Force’s Scientific Advisory Board, the Department of Defense’s Technical Area Review Assessment Panel, Board of Directors of NASA’s Florida Space Research Consortium and the Academic Research Council for the Civil Engineering Research Foundation.
 He was named Florida Engineer of the Year in 2000 by the Florida section of the American Society of Civil Engineers.
 In 2006 he received the Civil Engineering Career Award from UK ’s Civil Engineering department

 A registered professional engineer in Kentucky , Florida and Maryland , Dr. Thompson is a Fellow of the American Society of Civil Engineers and a member of Tau Beta Pi, Sigma Xi, Chi Epsilon honor societies and the American Society for Engineering Education.
 His biography appears in “Who’s Who,” American Men and Women of Science and Engineering, the Dictionary of International Biography, and the National Register of Prominent Americans.

+Dr. Thompson was inducted into the College of Engineering Hall of Distinction in 2000.
 In his free time, Dr. Thompson enjoys golf, gardening, jigsaw puzzles and reading.
 He and his wife, the former Gayle Hood, reside in Gainesville, Florida.
 They have three children, Dr. Lynn A. Carter, Dr. Jeffrey Y. Thompson, and Dr. Michael Keith Thompson, and five grandchildren.